Chains74/CI-MS1/README.md

 Screenshot of final website on different screens: ![Screen Sizes](https://github.com/Chains74/CI-MS1/blob/master/Documentation/MS1%20Screens.png)

 ## UX
-The website is for potential employers to be able to quickly see what my main skills are and they will also be able to see a brief work history with pertinent details from those roles.
+The website is for potential employers to be able to quickly see what my main skills are.
+They will also be able to see a brief work history with pertinent details from those roles.

 Basic Wireframes: